LTW-GCR-CSOC/csoc-installation-scripts/README.md

 ./honeypots.sh
 ```

-#### Usage
+**Dionaea Service within GCR Canary:**
-**Dionaea Service within GCR Canary:** The following provides guidance on the GROK formatted output which is intended for use with Apache Metron:
+The following provides guidance on the GROK formatted output which is intended for use with Apache Metron:
 [GCRDionaea GROK Format](https://github.com/LTW-GCR-CSOC/csoc-installation-scripts/tree/master/SampleLogFiles)

-The Dionaea logs and sqlite3 database is stored in this directory within GCR Canary: /opt/dionaea/var/dionaea
+The Dionaea logs and sqlite3 database is stored in /opt/dionaea/var/dionaea within GCR Canary.

 If INSTALL_DIONAEALOGVIEWER was set to "yes", to view the Dionaea Logs visit http://0.0.0.0:8000